ansh01rawat/Python-DSA-journey/miniProjects/Student management system/readme.md

 ## How It Works

-The program stores student records in a dictionary:
+Student records are stored in a Python dictionary.

+Example:

 ```python
 students = {